-Close the Coal Ash Loopholes Campaign
+Close The Coal Ash Loopholes EPA Campaign

 In 2015, under the Obama Administration, the Environmental Protection Agency (EPA) adopted its first-ever safeguards to protect people from coal ash, known as the Coal Combustion Residuals (CCR) Rule.
 The rule was published in response to the largest industrial disaster in U.S. history at Tennessee Valley Authority’s Kingston Fossil Plant, which blanketed the surrounding community with 1 billion gallons of toxic coal ash sludge and sickened hundreds of cleanup workers; a lawsuit resulted.

 However, when issued, the rule left behind dangerous loopholes.
 The agency excluded coal ash in landfills and waste piles that stopped receiving waste before the law went into effect, as well as dumpsites at power plants that had stopped producing power.
+Earthjustice has identified 566 landfills and ponds at 242 coal plants in 40 states that were excluded from EPA regulations, including at least 49 of these “legacy” sites that evade federal regulation, and all of these plants have contamination.

 A Lawsuit Forces EPA to Take Action